'Imbecile': Woman with service dog's shock exchange with Uber driver

 She said incidents like this also made her feel like a burden.

-People needed to stop looking at services dogs as pets or optional, she said.
+People needed to stop looking at service dogs as pets or optional, she said.

 The way the driver spoke to her was also "unacceptable", and even if he had valid reasons for not wanting the dog in the car it did not excuse verbally abusing her.